JARVIP/MultiTasking/README.md

 | **Timer** |  This class provides a mechanism for executing a method on a thread pool thread at specified intervals.
 You are not allowed to inherit this class.|
 | **Volatile** |  This class contains methods for performing volatile memory operations.|

+### Life Cycle of a thread

+- **Unstarted state:** When an instance of a Thread class is created, it is in the unstarted state, means the thread has not yet started to run when the thread is in this state.
+Or in other words _Start()_ method is not called.
+- **Runnable State:** A thread that is ready to run is moved to runnable state.
+In this state, a thread might actually be running or it might be ready to run at any instant of time.
+It is the responsibility of the thread scheduler to give the thread, time to run.
+Or in other words, the  _Start()_  method is called.

+- **Running State:** A thread that is running.
+Or in other words, the thread gets the processor.
+- **Not Runnable State:** A thread that is not executable because
+    -   Sleep() method is called.
+    -   Wait() method is called.
+    -   Due to I/O request.
+    -   Suspend() method is called.
+- **Dead State:**  When the thread completes its task, then thread enters into dead, terminates, abort state.

 ### Important Points